Tico Santa Cruz: Career

-After much speculation, Tico Santa Cruz will take the vocal of Raimundos from January 2010.
+After much speculation, Tico Santa Cruz will take the vocals of Raimundos from January 2010.
 Who has confirmed the singer on the group was the guitarist and lead singer, Digão, in an interview for Folha Online, the newspaper Folha de S.Paulo, on November 24, 2009.

 Initially Tico is only a guest of the group, but the project can earn higher proportions depending on the response from fans.
 "Tico is a great friend and a very competent guy", said Digão for the newspaper Folha de S.Paulo.
 "We entered an agreement to split the vocals, I sing sometimes and he will do most, but I would be all the time playing guitar and backing vocals while not singing."

 On November 27, 2009, Raimundos performed featuring Tico Santa Cruz in the Festival Virtual Cerrado, in Brasília, in a tribute to producer Tom Capone.
 Digão revealed that the presentation will be a jam between friends and Tico should sing the songs "Herbocinética", "Bonita", "A Mais Pedida" and "Eu Quero Ver o Oco".